 Since the late 1990's we have increased our drilling rig fleet through new construction.
+We also continue to modify our existing rig fleet to meet customer requirements.
+We have upgraded FlexRigs to super-spec rigs, developed walking rigs, and made other improvements.
 Although we take measures to ensure that we use advanced oil and natural gas drilling technology, changes in technology or improvements in competitors' equipment could make our equipment less competitive.
 There can be no assurance that we will:

-- have sufficient capital resources to improve existing rigs or build new, technologically advanced drilling rigs; - avoid cost overruns inherent in large fabrication projects resulting from numerous factors such as shortages of equipment, materials and skilled labor, unscheduled delays in delivery of ordered equipment and materials, unanticipated increases in costs of equipment, materials and labor, design and engineering problems, and financial or other difficulties;

-- successfully deploy idle, stacked or new drilling rigs; - effectively manage the increased size or future growth of our organization and drilling fleet; - maintain crews necessary to operate existing or additional drilling rigs; or - successfully improve our financial condition, results of operations, business or prospects as a result of improving existing drilling rigs or building new drilling rigs.
+- have sufficient capital resources to improve existing rigs or build new, technologically advanced drilling rigs; - avoid cost overruns inherent in large fabrication projects resulting from numerous factors such as shortages of equipment, materials and skilled labor, unscheduled delays in delivery of ordered equipment and materials, unanticipated increases in costs of equipment, materials and labor, design and engineering problems, and financial or other difficulties; - successfully deploy idle, stacked, new or upgraded drilling rigs; - effectively manage the increased size or future growth of our organization and drilling fleet; - maintain crews necessary to operate existing or additional drilling rigs; or - successfully improve our financial condition, results of operations, business or prospects as a result of improving existing drilling rigs or building new drilling rigs.